Robust Regression over Averaged Uncertainty: Brief Overview of Robust Optimization

 To capture our belief of the structure of the noise we aim to protect against, we construct uncertainty sets that obey certain boundedness conditions.
-We first introduce the necessary background of matrix norms, which are used to define uncertainty sets.
-Given $\bm{\Delta} \in \mathbb{R}^{n \times k}$, the $p$-Frobenius norm is the entrywise $\ell_p$ norm on the entries of $\bm{\Delta}$ defined as:
+Specifically, in this case, we consider boundedness conditions of the entire noise matrix of the form, or global robustness, where $\rho$ is a parameter controlling the magnitude of the considered perturbations and, hence, the degree to which the features in the training set are able to deviate from their nominal values: